 Modeling in prekindergarten through grade 8 is one way to develop and maintain students' positive disposition toward mathematics.
-Children often develop the misconception that a speedy solution is best and that every problem has exactly one correct answer5.
-Modeling activities can help students avoid or dispel such unproductive ideas about mathematics, promote persistence in problem solving, increase comfort with multiple valid answers6, and provide students with more sophisticated metrics to evaluate the validity and usefulness of problem-solving strategies and solutions.
-We firmly believe that by engaging students in modeling from the earliest grades, they will grow to view mathematics as an engaging, fundamental, and useful way to approach life's critical problems and decisions.
+A kindergarten teacher, Robyn Stankiewicz-Van Der Zanden (P), commented that some students enter school already convinced of whether or not they are "good at math."
+Testing and curricula may reinforce the idea that a speedy solution is best and that every problem has exactly one correct answer8.
+Modeling activities, which provide room for multiple approaches, can help students avoid or dispel unproductive ideas about mathematics, promote persistence in problem solving, increase comfort with multiple valid answers9, and provide students with more sophisticated metrics to evaluate the validity and usefulness of problem-solving strategies and solutions.